 Domestic Violence Clinic

 Students in the Domestic Violence Clinic (DVC) represent victims of intimate abuse in civil protection order (CPO) cases.
 These orders typically include a broad spectrum of relief, including safety and housing provisions as well as temporary custody, visitation, and support.
-Working intensively with faculty and fellows, clinic students learn to engage in client-centered representation and to exercise strategic judgment in legal representation.
+Clinic students have full responsibility for their cases and receive a challenging education in the art of trial advocacy under the intensive supervision of Clinic faculty.
+Clinic students learn to engage in client-centered representation and to exercise strategic judgment in legal representation.
 The Clinic uses reading assignments, seminar class, simulated skills exercises and live client representation to teach students to excel in every phase of expedited civil litigation, including pretrial skills (developing a case theory, conducting a client counseling session, conducting client and witness interviews, investigating a case, and conducting a negotiation) and trial skills (presenting opening statements, witness direct and cross examinations, introducing exhibits into evidence, and delivering closing arguments).

 - Provide law students with an intensive, challenging education in the art of trial advocacy;

 - Provide high quality representation to indigent victims of domestic abuse.

 Clinic students develop a wide range of essential lawyering skills, including: